When you think of Botox, the first thing that comes to mind is most likely wrinkle reduction.

 With over a decade of excellence, National Laser Institute has taught countless physicians, nurses and medical professionals and have helped them launch a career in the $16 BILLION medical aesthetics industry.

-We offer several CE/CME courses that combine didactic theory with clinical hands-on training for the ultimate learning experience.
-Whether you are looking for a short course or a more in-depth and advanced curriculum, we have a course to meet your learning goals.
+We offer several CE/CME courses that combine didactic theory with hands-on clinical training for the ultimate learning experience.
+Whether you are looking for a short course or a more in-depth and advanced training curriculum, we have a course to meet your learning goals.

 In the classroom, you will learn things like facial aesthetics, cosmetic injection techniques, patient care and the science of Botox.
-Clinicals take place in a medical spa environment where you and a small group of students watch comprehensive Botox and dermal fillers demonstrations and administer treatments to real clients.
+Clinicals take place in a medical spa environment where you and a small group of students watch comprehensive Botox and dermal fillers demonstrations and treat real clients.

 By the end of your training, you will feel comfortable and confident in providing several aesthetic procedures, including Botox, dermal fillers, PDO threads, Kybella, sclerotherapy, platelet-rich plasma (PRP) and more!